Gemini-HUN/2008_feb_Art_planets/README.md

 * Other unique planet mods

 ## Recommended
-* [Sporemod-Fruits-in-civ-and-space](https://github.com/Gemini-HUN/Sporemod-Fruits-in-civ-and-space) if you want see the 2008 february fruits.
+* [Sporemod-Fruits-in-civ-and-space](https://github.com/Gemini-HUN/Sporemod-Fruits-in-civ-and-space) if you want see the 2008 february fruits in your game.

 **A galaxy reset is recommended before using this mod.**